SannaAb/Pseudogenes/README.md

 ### Known pseudogene annotation

-The p

-## Installation

-The easieset way of installing the dependencies are to use conda.

-conda create -n PPsy

-## Dependencies
+The known pseudogenes are annotated

 ## Memory Cons...